pantrypoints/sp/content/en/research/countries/china/xi/chapter-01e.md

 up has revitalized socialism, which was once at a low point, and revived people's confidence in socialism around the world.

-After the 18th National Congress of the Communist Party of China, Comrade Xi Jinping made a systematic review of the 500-year historical development of world socialism in the "Speech at the Seminar for New Members and Alternate Members of the Central Committee to Study and Implement the Spirit of the 18th National Congress of the Communist Party of China", dividing the historical process of socialist thought from its inception to the present into six time periods: the emergence and development of utopian socialism; Engels founded the theoretical system of scientific socialism; Lenin led the October Revolution to victory and practiced socialism; the Soviet model gradually took shape; the Communist Party of China explored and practiced socialism after the founding of New China; and our party made the historic decision to carry out reform and opening up, and created and developed socialism with Chinese characteristics.
+After the 18th National Congress of the CCP, Comrade Xi Jinping made a systematic review of the 500-year historical development of world socialism in the "Speech at the Seminar for New Members and Alternate Members of the Central Committee to Study and Implement the Spirit of the 18th National Congress of the CCP", dividing the historical process of socialist thought from its inception to the present into six time periods: the emergence and development of utopian socialism; Engels founded the theoretical system of scientific socialism; Lenin led the October Revolution to victory and practiced socialism; the Soviet model gradually took shape; the CCP explored and practiced socialism after the founding of New China; and our party made the historic decision to carry out reform and opening up, and created and developed socialism with Chinese characteristics.
 The division of these six stages clearly defines the position of socialism with Chinese characteristics in the history of socialist